By Karyn Cooper

 Photo: Courtesy of Apartment Therapy

 Thanks to the magic of the internet, it’s easier than ever to make sure you’re getting the best deal on appliances, refurbished or otherwise.
 It pays to shop around for refurbished appliances in particular, as some stores will match or beat a competitor’s quoted price in order to win your business.
-Compare prices on refurbished washer and dryer models from a handful of retailers with the cost of new appliances.
-Keep in mind that although shopping online is convenient — and there are certainly some good deals to be found there — the best way to purchase a refurbished appliance is to go into the store and visually inspect the item yourself.
+Compare prices on the refurbished washer and dryer models from a handful of retailers with the cost of new appliances.
+Keep in mind that although shopping online is convenient — and there are certainly some good deals to be found there — the best way to purchase a refurbished washer or any other appliance is to go into the store and visually inspect the item yourself.